sasukeruud/cloud_assignment-1/README.md

 To build an .exe file(executibale file) you can run the command "go build app\cmd\main.go" in the terminal.

 ## How to use the api
+There is three different URLs avaieble to use from this api.

+- /unisearcher/v1/uniinfo/
+  This URL is used to search up different universeties from the URL.           /unisearcher/v1/uniinfo/xxxx the xxxx is were you will use a keyword for the search.

+- /unisearcher/v1/diag/
+  This URL will give out information about this api and if the other apis used for it is availeble.

+- /unisearcher/v1/

 ### How the api used in the application works
 - http://universities.hipolabs.com/